peterdurham/code-boost/content/blog/apollo-server-setup/index.md

 ### Writing our Schema

 Our **schema** or type definitions are an overview of the API's inputs, which types will be accepted, and whether they are required or optional.
 For this API we will have our main type be `Game`  and it will accept a *title*, *genre*, *rating*, and *status* as inputs.
-Add the following to your typeDefs in `index.js`
+Replace typeDefs with the following in `index.js`

 ```javascript
 const typeDefs = gql`